elihuj117/kubernetes/README.md

 # Kubernetes
+Collection of artifacts for Kubernetes use in my lab.

 ## metal-lb
 MetalLB allows you to create Kubernetes services of type LoadBalancer in on-premise clusters.
 Documentation can be found [here](https://metallb.universe.tf/).